 Inspira’s Approach to Breast Biopsy

 During a biopsy, your doctor will remove a tissue, cell or fluid sample from the affected breast for further examination under a microscope.
-A breast biopsy is typically performed as an outpatient procedure in which the patient is placed under local or general anesthesia.
+A breast biopsy is typically performed as an outpatient procedure in which the patient is placed under local anesthesia.

 At Inspira, we use advanced techniques to ensure the biopsy process is as quick, and non-invasive as possible.
 We understand that awaiting results can be stressful.
 When screening reveals the need for a biopsy, we offer quick appointments and our radiologists reach out within 48-72 hours with feedback.
 In some cases, results can be revealed on the same day that your biopsy is performed.